ePA Explained: NCPDP SCRIPT & Surescripts Prior Authorization

 Introduction and Background

 Prior authorization (PA) is a utilization-management policy requiring clinicians to obtain insurer approval before prescribing certain medications.
 Historically, PA has been extremely burdensome.
-In a 2010 AMA survey, physicians reported spending an average of 20 hours per week on PAs ([20]).
-Scaled to the ~835,000 U.S. doctors, that represents on the order of 870 million hours per year spent just on PA tasks ([20]).
-The administrative cost is staggering – one study estimated the annual cost to physicians for PAs at around $69 billion ([21]).
-These delays also frustrate patients: for example, a 2024 AMA survey found 93% of doctors say PAs delay patient care, and 89% say PAs contribute to physician burnout ([13]).
-Another analysis of Medicare showed new PA requirements can delay cancer drug refills by ~10 days and 7× increase the odds of treatment discontinuation ([22]).
+In a 2010 AMA survey, physicians reported spending an average of 20 hours per week on PAs ([23]).
+Scaled to the ~835,000 U.S. doctors, that represents on the order of 870 million hours per year spent just on PA tasks ([23]).
+The administrative cost is staggering – one study estimated the annual cost to physicians for PAs at around $69 billion ([24]).
+These delays also frustrate patients: the 2025 AMA survey found 93% of doctors say PAs delay patient care, 89% say PAs contribute to physician burnout, and 29% report PAs have led to a serious adverse event for a patient – up from 24% in prior surveys ([15]).
+Another analysis of Medicare showed new PA requirements can delay cancer drug refills by ~10 days and 7× increase the odds of treatment discontinuation ([25]).
 In short, while payers argue PAs control costs, most providers and patients see them as a time-consuming barrier to timely treatment.

 In response, the healthcare industry has been moving PAs into the digital realm.
 The National Council for Prescription Drug Programs (NCPDP) has long maintained the SCRIPT Standard for e-prescribing transactions (originally adopted by CMS under the Medicare Modernization Act).Early versions of SCRIPT (e.g. version 5.0 in 2005) were mandated by CMS for electronic prescriptions and related messages (NewRx, Refill requests/responses, Cancels, etc.) ([26]) ([27]).
 Over time, SCRIPT has been updated.
 In 2013 NCPDP extended SCRIPT to support electronic prior authorization (ePA) transactions ([1]) ([2]).
 These new ePA message types allow a provider’s EHR to send a standardized PA request to a payer and receive the authorization decision in return, as part of the e-prescribing workflow ([22]) ([28]).